greenzorro/victor42.eth/content/post-en/折腾与思考/我用Excel把PS变成了一挺重机枪.md

 url: /post-en/3650
 translationKey: '3650'
 ---

+How a designer with Excel skills saved his company a bundle.

 I heard Marketing was tearing their hair out.
 The boss greenlit the new course cover design, and now they needed to update all 800+ existing covers.
 It wasn't a simple find-and-replace; there were tons of small differences.
 Marketing has only one designer, and they were slammed.
 Doing it in-house?
 No way.
 Outsourcing would cost 20 RMB per image, totaling 16,000 RMB – a budget buster.